cybercongress/foundation/euler-foundation/foundation.md

 ![foundation-token-manager-permission-list-auction](./screens/foundation-token-manager-permission-list-auction.png)

 #### Set the congress agent as app manager in the Foundation DAO
 We need to assign a manager role to the Foundations kernel app.
-This is due to the fact that the governance threshold will not allow us to pass any proposals for a long time because of the long-term distribution process.
+This is because the governance threshold will not allow us to pass any proposals for a long time because of the long-term distribution process.
 There may be bugs in the contracts and it will not be possible for anyone to upgrade the applications.

 We should allow the Congress to update the Auction or/and the Vesting applications in the Foundation DAO, in a case of an emergency.
 After the required amount of tokens (to pass the governance threshold) will be distributed, the Congress will create a proposal to remove this permission from itself and ask the community to vote on the proposal.